 VoicePicker is now ready to read any text using any of the selected voices.

-- To read a text, select it and drop it in the window of VoicePicker on the voice you want.
+- To read a text (or a text file), select it and drop it in the window of VoicePicker on the voice you want.

 - To read the clipboard contents, just click on the voice you want.

 - Choose between "Listen now" and "Save as audio file".

 - Choose the format of the Audio Files created by VoicePicker: AIFF-C (.aiff) or MPEG-4 (.m4a).

 The main window can be permanently visible or visible only when a key combination is kept down.

 - Want to know more?
 Have a look at VoicePicker Help or watch the videos below.

 These videos were made with earlier versions of VoicePicker